 Domaine Yves Cuilleron

 In the cave, the grapes (harvested manually) are fermented using indigenous yeasts.
-The fermentations of the appellation controlée white wines are done in small barrel of one to four years age; malolactic fermentations are done in barrel as well and the elevage continues for nine months before the wines are bottled.
+The fermentation of the AOC white wines is done in small barrel of one to four years age; malolactic fermentation is done in barrel as well.
+The aging continues for nine months before the wines are bottled.
 The whites are in constant contact with the lees during elevage with regular batonnage.
 The whites are lightly filtered before bottling.
-The AOC reds are partially destemmed and the fermentation occurs in open top cuves for approximately three weeks.
+The AOC reds are partially destemmed and the fermentation occurs in open top tanks for approximately three weeks.
 Pigeage and remontage are done regularly throughout the cuvaison.
 After the alcoholic fermentation the reds are racked into small barrel (aged between one and four years) for an elevage of approximately eighteen months.
 The reds are bottled with an egg-white fining but no filtration.
-The Vins de Pays undergo a more brief elevage (between six to eight months), some in barrel and some in stainless steel, depending on the cuvée.
+The IGP wines undergo a more brief aging (between six to eight months), some in barrel and some in stainless steel, depending on the cuvée.